 Symbol Score Definition ++ Strongly positive impact Positively influencing change in accordance with the objective + Positive impact The policy is consistent with meeting the objective = Neutral impact The policy will have neither and positive nor a negative impact upon this objective - Negative impact This policy may hinder achievement of this objective Negative impact This policy would hinder achievement of this objective U Uncertain impact The policy may hinder achievement of this objective, but may have no negative impact.
-This will 0 No direct link depend on implementation.
-There is no direct link between the nature of the policy and the nature of this objective.
-0 U - Uncertain and negative impact Uncertain, but the policy may hinder achievement of the objective $\cup$ + Uncertain impact but possibly positive Uncertain, but the policy may be positively consistent with meeting the objective impact.
+This will depend on implementation.
+0 No direct link There is no direct link between the nature of the policy and the nature of this objective.
+U - Uncertain and negative impact Uncertain, but the policy may hinder achievement of the objective U + Uncertain impact but possibly positive impact.
+Uncertain, but the policy may be positively consistent with meeting the objective

-Proposed SEA Appraisal prompts Impact - Description Impact -

-objective Symbol

-SEA 1: To ensure 1.
-Does the policy 1.
-No. =

-the Malton and result in the loss of

-Norton local a community facility 2.
-This policy highlights the site shown as N1 on the NP proposals map as an opportunity

-population have or poorer access to for regeneration including the development of a public car park.
-The NP identifies $\cup$ +

-access to health, a community shortage of car parking spaces as presenting an issue for people visiting the town centre.

-education, leisure facility?
-On the basis that improved car parking provision will increase access to shops and

-and recreation services including community facilities (e.g. the swimming pool), a positive impact is

-services that are 2.
-Does the policy registered.

-required. result in improved The impact is uncertain since the policy itself won't deliver the improvements, instead it

-access to would facilitate it if a proposal comes forward.

-community facility

-SEA 2: To provide 1.
-Does the policy 1.
-There is no link registered between this draft NP policy and this SEA objective 0

-the opportunity for deliver homes

-all people to meet which will address

-their housing an identified local

-needs. need such as

-affordable homes?

-SEA 3: To maintain 1.
-Would the policy 1.
-No. =

-and promote the lead to loss of an

-distinctiveness of existing use which 2.
-It is possible any development taking place here could create or enhance public realm

-communities within contributes to the but there is nothing in the policy referring to this.
-A neutral impact is registered here. =

-Malton and Norton social character and

-distinctiveness of

-Malton and Norton?

-2. Would the policy

-involve new public

-realm or

-enhancements to

-the public realm?
+Proposed SEA Appraisal prompts Impact - Description Impact - objective Symbol SEA 1: To ensure the Malton and 1.
+Does the policy result in the loss of 1.
+No. = Norton local population have access to health, education, leisure and recreation services that are required. a community facility or poorer access to a community facility?
+2. Does the policy result in improved access to 2.
+This policy highlights the site shown as N1 on the NP proposals map as an opportunity for regeneration including the development of a public car park.
+The NP identifies shortage of car parking spaces as presenting an issue for people visiting the town centre.
+On the basis that improved car parking provision will increase access to shops and services including community facilities (e.g. the swimming pool), a positive impact is registered.
+The impact is uncertain since the policy itself won't deliver the improvements, instead it would facilitate it if a proposal comes forward.
+U+ SEA 2: To provide the opportunity for community facility 1.
+Does the policy deliver homes There is no link registered between this draft NP policy and this SEA objective 0 all people to meet their housing needs. which will address an identified local need such as affordable homes?
+SEA 3: To maintain and promote the 1.
+Would the policy lead to loss of an 1.
+No. = distinctiveness of communities within Malton and Norton existing use which contributes to the social character and distinctiveness of Malton and Norton?
+2. It is possible any development taking place here could create or enhance public realm but there is nothing in the policy referring to this.
+A neutral impact is registered here. = 2.
+Would the policy involve new public realm or enhancements to the public realm?